silviuvulcan/myepisodes_export/README.md

-@silviuvulcan: Forked as the original repo was read-only and one fix was pending as a pull request.
+@silviuvulcan fork reason: the original repo was read-only and one fix was pending as a pull request.
 I incorporated it and as of 2019-06 it is working.

 Original README below: